Sufficient conditions for QMC analysis of finite elements for parametric differential equations: Introduction

 where $f \in L^2(D)$, and $a(\omega), a^{-1}(\omega) \in L^\infty(D)$ are positive functions on $D$.
 In many applications, the coefficient $a$ is used to model spatially varying material properties, with uncertainties described probabilistically (cf., e.g.,~\cite{cdv}).
 We follow the common approach where $a^{-1}$ is assumed to be derived from a random field, i.e., we identify

 where $\vec y = (y_m)_{m\in\mathbb N} \in U \subset \IR^\IN$ is a sequence of independent random variables on the probability space $(\Omega, \mathcal F, \mathbb P)$.
-Examples of $U$ are given in Section~\ref{SEC:qmc}.
-In this work, we consider a problem in which the reciprocal of the random field $a$ enters~\eqref{EQ:base_pde}---although this is not a significant change in the lognormal setting.
+Examples of $U$ are given in Section~\ref{SEC:qmc}. \corr{In practice, the infinite-dimensional parameter set $U$ is truncated into an $s$-dimensional space $U_s$, where $s$ is the truncation dimension, not to be confused with the spatial dimension $d$.} In this work, we consider a problem in which the reciprocal of the random field $a$ enters~\eqref{EQ:base_pde}---although this is not a significant change in the lognormal setting.
 This setting leads naturally to mixed finite element methods that are exceptionally useful if the quantity of interest is related to the flux of the flow field of some physical phenomenon.